 Return packaging optimization

 - Offer a boxless return option.
 Trying to address packaging inefficiencies is a bit more complicated.
 A lot of packaging waste comes from sending items in boxes that are overly large for the item.
 If the customer is only returning 1 out of 8 items they purchased, that becomes amplified — the original packaging would be far too large to reuse.
-One option is to offer boxless returns; besides relieving the customer of needing to find appropriate packaging, our solution with UPS uses recyclable polybags to reduce waste.
+One option is to offer boxless returns; besides relieving the customer of the need to find appropriate packaging, our solution with UPS uses recyclable polybags to reduce waste.

 Avoid the return shipment